High Risk Situations

 VFR into IMC

-This like driving with your car along a road so familiar for you, that a couple of minutes later you can not remember having driven there.
-When flying the situation is different, it encompasses total familiarity with the aircraft and or the approach procedure that you expect one thing and totally miss a suddenly arising potentially dangerous situation.
+This like driving with your car along a road so familiar for you, that a couple of minutes later you can not remember having driven a certain stretch.
+With flying the situation is different, it encompasses total familiarity with the aircraft and or the approach procedure that you expect one thing and totally miss a suddenly arising potentially dangerous situation.

 Flying with an autopilot can result in the same high risk situation, the pilot may become so dependent on that device that hand flying the aircraft becomes dangerous to the point that passing a competency check is doubtful.
 Autopilots are very helpful devices but they can fail too or do things the pilot doesn't expect them to do due to wrong input data, without warning.

-Avoiding complacency is done by keeping a healthy skepticism about everything you do and ATC asks of you and what is going on around you at all times, basically: keep the brain working!
+Avoiding complacency is done by keeping a healthy skepticism about everything you do and ATC asks of you and what is going on around you at all times, basically: keep the brain working and ask yourself: "Does this makes sense?".

-Landing at the wrong runway happens regularly everywhere.
+Aircraft landing at the wrong runway does happen every now and then.
 When flying into controlled airports you must read back all instructions from ATC.
 Also, the ATIS calls out the wind and runway in use.
-Paying attention and listening to ATC should prevent runway incursions.
+Paying attention and careful listening to ATC should prevent runway incursions.

-Uncontrolled airports see a number of aircraft legally flying without a radio, they should overfly the airport looking for the windsock and determining the traffic flow.
+Uncontrolled airports see a small number of aircraft legally flying without a radio, they should overfly the airport looking for the windsock and determining the traffic flow.
+Without clear communications runway incursion is possible here.

-During taxi on an unfamiliar airport ask for progressive taxi instructions, this will make sure that the controller keeps an eye out and he will issue directions to where you should park.
+During taxi on an unfamiliar airport ask for progressive taxi instructions, this will make sure that the controller keeps an eye out and he/she will issue directions to where you should park.

 Aircraft involved in flight training have a higher risk due to the fact that the instructor might be busy watching his student more than looking outside.
 Also, pilot training for their IFR rating might use radio calls and positions that are not familiar to VFR pilots.
 Unambiguous clear position reports are really helpful to all.